-- Your symptoms and when they began
+- Your symptoms and when they began.

-- Key personal information, including major stresses, implanted medical devices, exposure to toxins or chemicals, and recent life changes
+- Key personal information, including major stresses, medical devices you have in your body, toxins or chemicals you’ve been around, and recent life changes.

-- All medications, vitamins and other supplements you take, including the doses
+- All medicines, vitamins and other supplements you take, including the doses.

-- Questions to ask your doctor
+- Questions to ask your health care provider.

-For anemia, basic questions to ask your doctor include:
+For anemia, basic questions to ask include: